Tonal Harmony by Stephen Kotska

 The first triad of a major scale will always be major, the second and third triads will always be minor, etc.

-Use this chart to reference the diatonic triads in each scale:
+Use the chart on your rightto reference the diatonic triads in each scale:

 Every major and minor scale has seven diatonic seventh chords.